timsully/timsully.github.io/_posts/2019-04-30-Figma-For-Team-Library.md

 - Do libraries or fonts need to be shared across the entire company?

 - Will specific teams require certain shared libraries but not others?

+# Assets Panel
+- The assets panel brings together Components from the current File, and any Files or Libraries you have access to. (is it in this order?)

+- The search field looks for Components in the current File, as well as any Libraries you have access to.

+Components Hierarchy in the Assets Panel are in the following order:

+  - Components you have created in the current File.

+  - Components that are Private to the File.
+This includes any Components in this File that aren't published to a Team Library.

+  - Components from other Files that you have used in the current File.

+  - Components from any enabled Team Libraries.